 The Company purchases breeding stock, feeds and medication, each of which is readily available at competitive prices.
 The Company owns five feed mills in Manitoba which are used primarily to service the internal animal feed requirements of the hog operations.
-The mills purchase grains and pre-mixes to manufacture finished feed rations, both of which are readily available.
+The mills purchase grains and pre-mixes to manufacture finished feed rations.
+There has been a significant increase in feed costs due to the inflationary pressures associated with the post-pandemic environment and the war in the Ukraine.